isabella232/journeys.en/help/using/segment/using-a-segment.md

 # Using segments in conditions {#using-a-segment}

->[!NOTE]
->
->The segment tab, the creation/modification of segments in Journey Orchestration and the use of segments in the expression editor will be available on June 15th.

 This section explains how to use a segment in a journey condition.
 To learn how to use a **Segment qualification** event in your journey, refer to [Events activities](../building-journeys/event-activities.md#segment-qualification).